misheska/misheska.github.com/source/_posts/2013-02-28-try-out-sensu-monitoring-using-virtual-box,-vagrant-and-chef.markdown

 ![Sensu Dashboard](/images/sensudashboard.png)

-If this is successful, on Mac OX and Linux, just run the following command to log in to your newly-created virtual machine instance:
+If this is successful, just run the following command to log in to your newly-created virtual machine instance:

     vagrant ssh